Nicotine Nasal Spray

 The nasal spray delivers nicotine to your body through your nostrils.
 Tilt your head back slightly when dispensing the spray and be careful not to sniff, swallow or inhale through the nose.
 Gently spray into your nose.

 The amount of nicotine spray you should use depends on your needs.
 You should talk to your doctor about what makes sense for you.
 One dose is made up of one spray in each nostril.
 The suggested starting amount is one or two doses per hour.
-This may be increased to 40 doses per day if you're a heavy smoker.
+This may be increased to 40 doses per day if you smoke 20 cigarettes or more per day.
 Take at least eight doses (a total of 16 sprays – eight in each nostril) per day; anything less may not be helpful for you.
 Do not take two doses at one time.

 The spray is not recommended for people with asthma.
 It can make the condition worse.
 You should also avoid the spray if you have a chronic nasal disorder such as an allergy, nasal polyps, nasal inflammation or sinusitis.

 Tell your doctor if you have or have ever had: